greenwyrt/plover2CAT/docs/discussion/development.md

 The log messages are not formatted consistently or easy to decipher.

 Then one could reconstruct transcript from logs.

+## Task manager

+Hook into either the action logs to replay

 ## RTF/CRE